 ACU will deal with complaints about breaches of the APPs in accordance with the Inquiries and Complaints Procedure.

-5.15 How ACU will manage an actual or suspected breach of this policy
+5.15 How ACU will manage an actual or suspected data breach under this policy

-ACU will manage the process of dealing with an actual or suspected breach in accordance with the Privacy Breach Procedure.
+ACU will manage the process of dealing with an actual or suspected breach in accordance with the Data Breach Procedure and Response Plan.

 5.16 Disclosure of personal information to overseas recipients by ACU